 The grainy, high-contrast monochrome aesthetic popularized by Japanese street photographers captivated me from the first moment I was introduced to it.
 Monochrome forces the viewer to focus on the forms, shapes and quality of light.
 It is abstract by nature, and allows me to express the ineffable anxiety and alienation that seems to run through daily interactions in my hometown.

 On a more personal level, the Japanese philosophy of Kaizen, or continuous improvement, has informed the way I view my own body of work.
 I have long admired the concept of adopting a particular skill or craft and honing it incrementally over a lifetime.
 Many Westerners were introduced to this idea via the movie "Jiro Dreams of Sushi", which outlines the protagonist's life-long pursuit of perfection as a sushi chef.
-This concept was also prevalent during my time in the auto industry, where it was made apparently that excellence would arrive from a relentless work ethic and many decades of iteration.
+This concept was also prevalent during my time in the auto industry, where it was made apparent that excellence would arrive from a relentless work ethic and many decades of iteration and improvement.